Kerberos – Single Sign-On

 Introduction – Kerberos SSO

 Foldr can be configured to authenticate users using Kerberos authentication.
 This provides a convenient way to automatically sign users into Foldr if they are using a PC or Mac that is bound to Active Directory.
-With Kerberos SSO, a user can sign in automatically to either the Foldr web app and Windows drive mapping client (support is coming soon in the macOS client).
+With Kerberos SSO, a user can sign in automatically to either the Foldr web app and Windows / macOS drive mapping clients.
 Kerberos SSO is not supported in the iOS or Android apps.

 To use Kerberos authentication, the Foldr appliance must have accurate system time – i.e. it must be in sync with the Active Directory domain.
 You can check the appliance time from within Foldr Settings (show top right of the UI) or by running the

-Once NTP is enabled, you can force the appliance’s clock to be synchronised with a time source using the console command:
+You can force the appliance’s clock to be synchronised with an NTP time source using the console command:

 Enabling Kerberos authentication